Blazorise/Blazorise.Articles/news/2025-09-11-release-notes-182/post.md

 ## Upgrading

-This is a drop-in update within the 1.8.x line.
+This is a drop-in update within the **1.8.x** line.
 There are no breaking changes expected for typical setups.
 As always, review the items above if you rely on specific behaviors (e.g., RichTextEdit plug-in registration or DataGrid filtering defaults).

 ## Thank you & commercial support

 Blazorise thrives on community support.
-If you or your company relies on Blazorise, consider our commercial licenses-they help fund ongoing development while providing extra benefits like priority support, access to private repositories, and community-licensed themes.
+If you or your company relies on Blazorise, consider our **commercial licenses**-they help fund ongoing development while providing extra benefits like priority support, access to private repositories, and community-licensed themes.

 Explore licensing options here: Blazorise Commercial.
 Your support directly accelerates Blazorise development.